casper-network/docs/source/docs/casper/resources/migrate.md

 </TabItem>
 <TabItem value="Near" label="Near">

-Near smart contracts can be written in JavaScript or Rust, and the Near SDK compiles the code to WebAssembly.
+Near smart contracts can be written in JavaScript or Rust, and the Near SDK can pack the code with lightweight runtime.
+This can be compiled into a single WebAssembly file and deployed on the NEAR network.

 In the Near ecosystem, smart contracts function as classes.
 The constructor, referred to as the "init" method, can receive attributes required for initializing the contract's initial state.